sylphenix/sff/README.md

 # sff

 `sff` (simple file finder) is a simple, fast, and feature-rich terminal file manager inspired by `nnn` and guided by the suckless philosophy.
-It aims to provide a reliable, efficient, user-friendly, and highly extensible file management experience. `sff` is designed to be fully compatible with POSIX-compliant systems.
+It aims to provide a reliable, efficient, and user-friendly file management experience with high extensibility. `sff` is fully compatible with POSIX-compliant systems.
 It has been extensively tested on GNU/Linux and FreeBSD.

 ## Features

 - POSIX-compliant and highly optimized
 - Fast startup and low memory footprint
-- Extendable with shell scripts
+- Extensible with shell scripts
 - Customizable detail columns
-- Quick find for navigation
+- Type-to-navigate
-- Advanced searching with `find`
+- Advanced search with `find`
-- Rapid file search with `fzf`
+- Fast file search with `fzf`
-- Temporary sudo mode
+- Convenient temporary sudo mode
 - Undo/Redo for the last file operation
-- Batch creation of files and directories
+- Batch file and directory creation
 - Batch rename
 - Multi-tab support, cross-directory selection
 - Extract, list, create archives